Karges Furniture: History

-Over the years all four of Edwin Jr’s children were involved in the business.
-Joan Karges Rogier worked alongside her father and represented the fourth generation of leadership.
+Over the years all four of Edwin Jr.'s children were involved in the business.
+Jeff Karges was the CEO until 1990 and then Joan Karges Rogier worked alongside her father and represented the fourth generation of leadership.

 Karges was acquired by Kindel Furniture on April 30, 2014.
 At the time, Kindel stated it planned to invest in the Karges brand and continue the tradition of craftsmanship carried forth by five generations of Karges family ownership.
 Gretchen Keith, the great-great-granddaughter of company founder Albert Karges, joined Kindel as vice president of marketing and sales.